As you can tell by my posts I love essential oils and use at least one ever day.

 I've written several Simply Earth reviews that you can read here. (be sure to read to the end for the discount code they gave me to pass on to my readers)

-Q. Will you ever join an essential oils network marketing company?
+Q. Are you in a network marketing company?

-A: Network marketing is a great industry and part of my income comes from Isagenix but I find it is difficult to be successful in more than one company at a time.
+A: Network marketing is a great industry and a large of my income comes from Isagenix .

 Q: What oils do you always have in your purse?